-What Makes a Potato Good for Chips?
+So, what Makes a Potato Good for Chips?

-Starch helps form a crisp crust.
+- High Starch Content - Starch helps form a crisp crust.
 Varieties like Maris Piper and Agria are ideal.

-Less water means less steam and sogginess.
+- Low Moisture - Less water means less steam and sogginess.
 Chips fry faster and absorb less oil.

-Around 20–22% dry matter is optimal for frying — crisp outside, fluffy inside.
+- Dry Matter Percentage - Around 20–22% dry matter is optimal for frying - crisp outside, fluffy inside.

-Large, uniform potatoes cut into even chips cook consistently and look professional.
+- Shape & Size - Large, uniform potatoes cut into even chips cook consistently and look professional.

-Prevents chips from browning too quickly or tasting burnt.
+- Low Sugar Content - Prevents chips from browning too quickly or tasting burnt.
 Store in a cool, dark place (not the fridge).

 | Variety | Texture & Frying Quality | Availability | Notes |